 First Time Inventor Award by the University of the Witwatersrand (2014)

 Research interests: Higgs boson physics.
 Physics beyond the standard model.
-High throughput electronics.
-Grid computing.
+High throughput electronics, Big Data, grid computing.